 How common are vasectomies?

 Vasectomies are a common form of male contraception, with millions of men choosing this option worldwide.
 In fact, according to the National Institutes of Health, approximately 5% of married couples in the United States rely on vasectomy as their primary method of birth control.
 It is also noteworthy that this procedure is becoming increasingly popular, with an estimated half a million vasectomies being performed annually in the US alone.
-It is clear that vasectomies are a viable and accessible option for men seeking to take control of their reproductive health.
+Vasectomies are a viable and accessible option for men seeking to take control of their reproductive health.
 However, men should still carefully consider the procedure, as it is a permanent decision that should not be taken lightly.

 What happens to a man when he gets a vasectomy?